sarkonovich/Alexa-Nest/README.md

 (In particular, follow the steps under "Creating a Lambda Function for an Alexa Skill")

 Add your code as Node.js.
-Just copy and paste lambda_passthrough.js in the code editor.
+Just copy and paste lambda_passthrough.js from this repo in the code editor.

 Then in the Amazon [developer portal](https://developer.amazon.com/edw/home.html#/skills), you'll need to create a new skill.